Probate Q&A Series How do I open an intestate estate in North Carolina when someone dies without a will?

 Detailed Answer

-When someone dies without a will in North Carolina, the court follows the rules of intestate succession under Chapter 28A of the North Carolina General Statutes.
-Intestate succession determines who inherits the decedent’s property and appoints a personal representative to administer the estate.
+When someone dies without a will in North Carolina, the court follows the rules of intestate succession under Chapter 29 of the North Carolina General Statutes.
+Intestate succession determines who inherits the decedent’s property, and the clerk appoints a personal representative to administer the estate.

 1. Determine the Proper Venue

-File your petition in the clerk of superior court’s office in the county where the decedent lived at the time of death.
+File your application in the clerk of superior court’s office in the county where the decedent was domiciled at the time of death.
 See G.S.
-28A-11-1.
+28A-3-1.

 2. Prepare and File the Petition

-Complete a petition for administration of the intestate estate.
+Complete an application for letters of administration for the intestate estate.
 Include:

 • Decedent’s full legal name and date of death